bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles-prequel.md

 It has been very difficult to work on diagnosing this issue since every time I run the hanging setup I would lose a few nodes and since I'm 10h behind JeanZay, nobody is around there to reboot the nodes.

-So first of all it appears that `CUDA_LAUNCH_BLOCKING=1` removes the hanging issue and I did several performance checks and it surprising has no impact on this framework at this scale.
+So first of all it appears that `CUDA_LAUNCH_BLOCKING=1` removes the hanging issue and I did several performance checks and it surprisingly has no impact on this framework at this scale.
 Normally, it should make things much slower as it makes CUDA ops synchronous.

 ### py-spying all processes